Ashley Weinhold: Career

 Weinhold received a wildcard into the 2006 US Open qualifying draw, and lost in the final round.
 She also was given a wildcard to enter the doubles event with Jamie Hampton, they lost to Anna Chakvetadze and Elena Vesnina, 2–6, 2–6 in the first round.
 She received a wildcard to compete in mixed doubles with Donald Young, they lost to Fabrice Santoro and Nathalie Dechy, 2–6, 3–6.

 In 2007, Weinhold received another wildcard into the main draw of the US Open but lost to Chakvetadze, 1–6, 1–6.
 In doubles, she was also handed a wildcard, partnering Madison Brengle but lost in the first round to Stéphanie Foretz and Yaroslava Shvedova, 0–6, 3–6.
-Ashley and Ryan Sweeting lost in the first round of the mixed-doubles competition to Vladimíra Uhlířová and Simon Aspelin in a super tiebreaker, 6–4, 3–6, [8–10].
+Ashley and Ryan Sweeting lost in the first round of the mixed-doubles competition to Vladimíra Uhlířová and Simon Aspelin in a champions tiebreaker ([8–10]).

-Partnering Caitlin Whoriskey, Weinhold entered the women's doubles at the 2016 US Open as wildcards, losing in the first round to 10th seeds Vania King and Monica Niculescu in three sets.
+Partnering Caitlin Whoriskey, Weinhold entered the women's doubles draw at the 2016 US Open as wildcards, losing in the first round to 10th seeds Vania King and Monica Niculescu, in three sets.